Alcohol and Other Drug Abuse

 OUTPATIENT SERVICES AVAILABLE:

-Primary Treatment Programs: Intense education and therapy to help the alcoholic/chemically dependent person better understand the disease as well as learn about themselves and recovery.
+Outpatient Treatment Program: Education and therapy, in group and individual settings, to help the substance misusing person better understand their use and its effects on themselves, their family, and the community as well as learn about themselves and recovery.

-Detoxification: Coordinate and monitor inpatient service used to help individuals detoxify from substances.
+Detoxification: Detoxification services are provided through coordination with outside service providers, as needed, to help individuals detoxify from substances.

 Emergency Care: Immediate assistance is available 24 hours a day for all emergencies.
 Call (888) 552-6642 any time during the day or night.

-Intervention: A service available to family members, friends and concerned others to assist them in the development of services for those who may be unable to plan for themselves.
+Intervention/Information and Referral: This is a service available to individuals, their family members, friends, and concerned others to assist them in identification of problems and referral for services for those who may have a substance misuse problem.

 Do you know…pregnant women seeking substance use treatment services are first in line for admission and, if there is a waiting list, you can receive services while you wait.